morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 As of kernel 6.2, the above chipsets have an in-kernel driver.
 It is located in the rtw88 in-kernel driver.
 The performance of this new in-kernel driver is not so good currently but will likely improve as time passes.
 I invite all to test the new in-kernel driver and use it if it meets your needs.
 Most users will likely want to use the out-of-kernel driver shown above for now as it is very stable and performance is excellent.
 It even supports MU-MIMO.
 A list of recommended adapters has been established in the Main Menu, item 2 (In-Kernel Drivers), section on the rtl8811cu chipset.

 These chipsets tend to run cool, which is good.
-Adapters based on this chipset are readily available at low prices but beware of poor quality adapters made by some adapter makers.
+Adapters based on these chipsets are readily available at low prices but beware of poor quality adapters made by some adapter makers.
 Read the reviews before buying.
-While the driver supports 4 chipsets, the one that I recoomend is the rtl8811cu chipset because it is single-function (wifi only) chipset.
+While the driver supports 4 chipsets, the one that I STRONGLY recommend is the rtl8811cu chipset because it is a single-function (wifi only) chipset.
 I also recommend that you buy single-state (not multi-state) adapters with the rtl8811cu chipset.
+The single-state, single function adapters that I have tested that use the rtl8811cu chipset are very stable.
+I have seen numerous problems reported by used that have adapters based on the rtl8821cu chipset (adds bluetooth support).
+You do not want an adapter based on the rtl8821cu chipset.

 The Good: